dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 --------------------------

-One of the goals of this spec is to develop an entry point from Tempest that integrates directly with testrepository, rather than calling out to testr with a subprocess.
+One of the goals of this spec is to develop an entry point from Tempest that integrates directly with testrepository rather than calling out to testr with a subprocess.
 This integration is a more robust design and allows new features in testrepository to propagate more easily to the Tempest runner.
 Inversely, as the Tempest runner evolves, features that would be